 The Company had been dependent upon its Remote Power Patent for a significant portion of its revenue.
 The Company no longer receives licensing revenue for its Remote Power Patent for any period subsequent to March 7, 2020 (the expiration date of the patent).
-Except for the Company's pending legal proceeding against NETGEAR, Inc. involving its Remote Power Patent, the Company's future revenue is dependent on its ability to monetize its other patent assets.
+The Company's future revenue is largely dependent on its ability to monetize its other patent assets.